What is virtual and remote learning?

 Using industry-leading software to complete assignments and activities will improve your computer skills.

 Adopting new ways of interacting with peers, including virtual group work and online collaboration, will teach you to solve problems in new ways.

-As leaders in virtual and remote education, we are ready to provide an exceptional learning experience, whether you are joining Mohawk for the first time this fall or returning for another semester.
+As leaders in virtual and remote education, we are ready to provide an exceptional learning experience, whether you are joining Mohawk for the first time this semester or returning for another semester.